Ableytner/abllib/README.md

 abllib.error._general.CalledMultipleTimesError: The function can only be called once
 ```

-If an error occured during function execution, the function can be called again.
+If an error occurred during function execution, the function can be called again.
 ```py
 >> from abllib.wrapper import singleuse
 >> @singleuse